OctopusDeploy/blog/blog/2022-q2/chocolatey-powershell-and-runbooks/index.md

 ### Chocolatey packages

 Chocolatey is an open-source tool, and you can get lots of pre-configured packages from the site.
-In my experience, though, most organizations write their own packages, and you can do this too.
-You can learn more about this on the [Create your own Chocolatey packages](https://chocolatey.org/blog/create-chocolatey-packages) page.
+In my experience, though, most organizations write their own packages and you can do this too.
+Chocolately provide information about [creating your own Chocolatey packages](https://chocolatey.org/blog/create-chocolatey-packages), if you're not familiar with the process.

 The main reasons to write your own package are: